Why Weed And Exercise Are A Great Combination

 Everyone knows exercise is good for you, but why is it so beneficial?

-Research has shown that regular physical activity reduces blood pressure, improves metabolic health, reduces systemic inflammation, improves coronary blood flow and endothelial function, and can trigger beneficial epigenetic changes in “adipose [tissue], skeletal muscle and blood cells.”
+Research has shown that regular physical activity reduces blood pressure, improves metabolic health, reduces systemic inflammation, improves blood flow to the heart, and can trigger beneficial epigenetic changes in “adipose [tissue], skeletal muscle and blood cells.”

 Additionally, exercise exerts a wide range of psychological and cognitive benefits, improving learning and memory, boosting cognitive performance in older adults and delaying age-related cognitive decline, decreasing anxiety and depression, and in some contexts, increasing “measures of well-being, self-esteem and self-efficacy.”